 Family Educational Rights and Privacy Act (FERPA)

-FERPA is the Family Educational Right to Privacy Act, otherwise known as the Buckley Amendment of 1974.
+FERPA is the Family Educational Right to Privacy Act of 1974, otherwise known as the Buckley Amendment.
 This act is enforced by the Family Policy Compliance Office (FPCO) in the U.S. Department of Education in Washington, D.C.

 What is Directory information?